Home > Resources > Technical > Black Box Explains > KVM > NIAP Certification vs. EAL Certification for Security Testing

 Threats identified and mandated by the NSA and other international security agencies; hardware requirements based on threats Threats identified after vendor maps product functionality to Common Criteria, causing differing hardware requirements and less assurance

-NIAP Common Criteria can be applied to many IT products, such as software, network switches and routers, firewalls, email clients and even USB flash drives.
-Each type of product has an established Protection Profile that determines security requirements for the specific class of equipment.
-The PP specifies evaluation criteria to confirm the equipment's conformance to the security requirement for that family of products.
-Protection Profiles establish an internationally recognizable baseline for security requirements and techniques.
+The Common Criteria can be applied to many different information technology (or computer) products such as software, network switches/routers, firewalls, email clients, and even USB flash drives.
+A Protection Profile (PP) is created for each type of product to determine security requirements for the specific class of equipment.
+The Protection Profile specifies generic security evaluation criteria to confirm the equipment’s conformance to the security requirement for that family of products.
+Protection Profiles are used to establish an internationally recognizable baseline for security requirements and techniques.

 Learn more about NIAP Common Criteria and compliant products: